 Either contact cooling, chilled air or topical anaesthetic is used to provide comfort during treatment.

-Following diathermy the area is cauterised the area becomes inflamed which induces an immune response causing the wart to dry into a crust which generally falls off within 5 – 14 days after treatment.
+Following diathermy or laser treatment the area treated becomes inflamed which induces an immune response causing the wart to dry into a crust which generally falls off within 5 – 14 days after treatment.
 The area may require a second touch up treatment to remove all traces of the Wart, therefore preventing its reoccurrence.
 However, the immune reaction following treatment is usually efficient enough to remove the Wart.

-The treatment of Warts with laser have a similar effect to diathermy treatment.
+The treatment of Warts with laser technology have a similar effect to diathermy treatment.
 The size and number of warts often determine method and number of treatments required.